 - Greenstreet.
 As part of the acquisition of material for our Parish and nearby, we are very gradually adding to a body of material that reflects the historic reality of "Greenstreet" as the largest and most economically active village that straddles the turnpike road, between old Teynham Street and Lynsted Village.
 It is only relatively recently that Teynham grew as a brick making centre, followed by the influence of the railway and decline of agriculture.
 These changes in 'centre of gravity' for our Communities have blurred the edges of this important historical community.
 Faversham Post Office was the principal force for change as they actively sought to remove the "Greenstreet" identity in the early 20th century.
 This change was supported by Teynham Parish Council but not Lynsted Parish Council - and was imposed against the wishes of its inhabitants at that time.
 Although first proposed before the First World War, the final administrative changes didn't take place until after the Armistice.

-- Lynsted Commemoration of World War 1 casualties.
+- Lynsted Commemoration of World War 1 Casualties.
 This is a major undertaking in which the Society is working in partnership with the Imperial War Museum to properly record short biographies for those in the Parish that lost their lives between 1914 and 1920 (when a line was drawn under casualties from the war).
-The project will unfold as the centenary of particular events and deaths occur up to 2018 when a full Roll-of-Honour Commemorative Book was published by the Society and a Monthly Commemmoration List laid in Lynsted Church.
+The project unfolded as the centenary of particular events and deaths occured up to 2018 when a full Roll-of-Honour Commemorative Book was published by the Society and a Monthly Commemmoration List laid in Lynsted Church.